RaspberryPiFoundation/curriculum_documentation/html.md

 + Children can save their code online, allowing them to access their webpages both within their club and at home;
 + Children can share their webpages with others, and can remix webpages shared with them.

-The first HTML & CSS project (called [Happy Birthday](http://jumpto.cc/birthday)) explains the creating, saving and running of a simple Scratch program in more detail.
+The first HTML & CSS project (called [Happy Birthday](http://jumpto.cc/birthday)) explains the creating, saving and viewing of a simple webpage in more detail.

 ### Working Offline